-More generally, I believe water is an essential natural resource.
-For meaningful management of this vital resource quantification of its states in all compartments is necessary which is an inherently collaborative endeavour.
+Generally, I believe that water is an essential natural resource.
+For meaningful management of this vital resource quantification of its states in all compartments is necessary.
+This is an inherently collaborative endeavour.

 Together with colleagues at the University of Stuttgart, I am actively developing an operational code for the interpolation of groundwater quality parameters on regional scale.
 This project is in close collaboration with the state agency of the environment in Baden-Württemberg.
 Overall goal is to include as much information as possible to enhance the model of spatial dependence (hard and soft secondary information / exhaustive and non-exhaustive).
 As spatially distributed data is always sparse, particularly in the subsurface, it is mandatory to look at other kinds of data that are more frequently available, easier to measure, and / or cheaper.
-For example, I have successfully used locally averaged land-use information to enhance the spatial dependence model of anthropogenic groundwater quality parameters, which leads to improved and more realistic maps and to a much improved uncertainty, particularly an improved spatial structure of uncertainty.
+For example, I have successfully used locally averaged land-use information (categorical information!) to enhance the spatial dependence model of anthropogenic groundwater quality parameters, which leads to improved and more realistic maps and to a much improved uncertainty, particularly an improved spatial structure of uncertainty.
 While a key component of the code is in operational use since 12/2017, we are expanding this work to actively estimate probabilities of exceedance of critical thresholds.

 Based on my master thesis work I have experience in field based hydrogeology and numerical modelling: I collected field data (e.g. drilling, well installation, coring, aqueous geochemistry, electrical resistivity, EM, tile drain sampling), analyzed and interpreted that data, and used it to build a numerical model in FeFlow.